 If you are feeling sick you should:

 - Call your doctor/the hospital for advice.
 It’s important that you don’t show up at the hospital or at UNIS.
 The doctor will advise you on what to do.

-- UNIS staff reports illness to HR or the healthcare adviser
+- UNIS staff reports illness to HR or healthcare adviser.

 - Students reports illness to the Academic Affairs department.